aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.31.7 (December 16, 2022) ##
+* Improvement: Allow manually created redirects to redirect to the default 404 page or to the home page (for Janio).

 ## Version 2.31.6 (December 16, 2022) ##
 * Improvement: Allow manually created redirects to redirect to the default 404 page or to the home page (for Janio).